 SAS Enterprise Guide can easily combine data from tables or data sets by using a Graphical User Interface (GUI) PROC SQL Join to match on like columns or by using a Base SAS® Program Node DATA Step Merge to match on the same variable name.
 However, what do you do when tables or data sets do not contain like columns or the same variable name and a Join or Merge cannot be used?
+We invite you to attend our exciting presentation on the Joinless Join where we teach you how to expand the power of SAS Enterprise Guide in a new way.

-We invite you to attend our presentation on the Joinless Join where we teach you how to expand the power of SAS Enterprise Guide in a new way.
 We will empower you to creatively overcome the limits of a standard Join or Merge.
-You will learn when to utilize and how to design a Joinless Join based upon dependencies, indirect relationships, or no relationships at all between the tables or data sets.
+You will learn how to design a Joinless Join based upon dependencies, indirect relationships, or no relationships at all between the tables or data sets.
+In addition, we will highlight how to use a Joinless Join to prepare unrelated joinless data to be utilized by ODS and PROC REPORT in creating a PDF.
 Come experience the power and the versatility of the Joinless Join to greatly expand your data transformation and analysis toolkit.